 In December 1917, an overloaded train filled with French soldiers returning from Italy derailed near Modane, France.
 Approximately 700 soldiers were killed in what was then the world’s deadliest train accident.

-During the March 1918 offensive the Germans unvieled a massive new weapon, the Kaiser Wilhelm Gun.
+During the March 1918 offensive, the Germans unveiled a massive new weapon: the Kaiser Wilhelm Gun.
 It was used to fire shells at Paris – from a distance of 120 kilometres.
 Around 250 Parisians were killed by this shelling.

 Both the abdication of Tsar Nicholas II (1917) and the November 11th armistice agreement (1918) were signed in railway carriages.
 After conquering France in 1940, Adolf Hitler would insist the French sign the instrument of surrender in a railway carriage.

 Harry Truman, later US president, was a platoon commander on the Western Front in 1918.
 On hearing news of the armistice, Truman expressed regret that he could not advance into Germany, “cut off some hands” and “scalp some old men”.

 Almost 900 British and British Empire soldiers were killed in the six hours between the dawn signing of the November 11th armistice and the ceasefire later that morning.

 American soldier Henry Gunther charged German positions at 10.59am on November 11th, just one minute before the armistice was due to come into effect.
 German soldiers, who had already stopped firing, had little option but to shoot him.
 Gunther was the last soldier of any nation killed before the armistice – however at least three others were killed in error after 11.00am.

 Woodrow Wilson’s journey to Paris for the post-war peace conference was the first visit to Europe by a serving US president.